-Originally from Rocky Mount, VA, Mason, Wright began studying classical violin when he was six years old.
-Mason's first recital was held in his parent's kitchen on a stage that his dad built for him.
-Shortly after this, Mason landed his first gig as a strolling violinist at a local coffee shop.
-At age eight, Mason also began taking fiddle lessons.
-It wasn't long before he was joining in on jam sessions at fiddler's conventions and attending bluegrass festivals.
-After getting a few years of experience under his belt, Mason regularly participated in bluegrass fiddle and classical violin competitions, frequently capturing top honors.
+Originally from Rocky Mount, VA, Mason began studying classical violin when he was six years old.
+His first recital was held in his parent's kitchen on a stage that his dad built for him.
+Shortly after this, he landed his first gig as a strolling violinist at a local coffee shop.
+A couple of years later, Mason also began taking fiddle lessons, and after getting a few years of experience under his belt, he was joining in on jam sessions at fiddler's conventions and attending bluegrass festivals.

-Currently, Mason plays fiddle with Audie Blaylock and Redline.
-When he's not on the road with the band, Mason teaches bluegrass fiddle in Winchester, VA where he currently resides with his wife and daughter.
+Currently, Mason is touring with Audie Blaylock and Redline and does fill in work with other bands.
+When he is not on the road, Mason can be found in Winchester, VA, where he currently resides with his wife and daughter.